ContextLab/pupil-memory-analysis/README.md

-# Analysis code: Familiarity alters pupil dilation response to new items
+# Analysis: Familiarity alters pupil dilation response to new items

 This repository contains all of the materials for creating the analyses and plots in our manuscript <i>Familiarity alters pupil dilation response to new items</i>, currently under review at eLife (https://elifesciences.org/).
 To replicate our analyses, see `code/README.md`.